PacificCommunity/dotstatcharts/README.md

   }
 ```

-We want to display the 2 letter country code as the x-axis legend.
+We want to display the 2 letters country code as the x-axis legend.
 1) This information in in the dimension #2, so we access it through `dim[2]`
 2) The 2 letter code is in the `id` property, which we access through `dim[2].id`
 3) We will assign this value to the `name` property, as required by highcharts